 Have a quick look at what the program contains:

-Click on the add to cart button at the bottom of the page and you'll get on your email the link to download the video right away.
+Click on the add to cart button at the bottom of the page and you'll get access to the online video right away.